1 Homeostasis

 After reading this section, you should be able to-

-• Define physiology, core concepts, and homeostasis.
+- Define physiology, core concepts, and homeostasis.

-• Define the following terms as they relate to homeostasis: setpoint, variable, receptor (sensor), effector (target), and control (integrating) center.
+- Define the following terms as they relate to homeostasis: setpoint, variable, receptor (sensor), effector (target), and control (integrating) center.

-• List the main physiological variables for which the body attempts to maintain homeostasis.
+- List the main physiological variables for which the body attempts to maintain homeostasis.

-• Compare and contrast equilibrium and steady-state
+Compare and contrast equilibrium and steady-state

 Negative Feedback

-In order to set the system in motion, a stimulus must drive a physiological parameter beyond its normal range (that is, beyond homeostasis).
+In order to set a negative feedback mechanism in motion, a stimulus must drive a physiological parameter beyond its normal range (that is, beyond homeostasis).
 This stimulus is “heard” by a specific sensor.
 For example, in the control of blood glucose, specific endocrine cells in the pancreas detect excess glucose (stimulus) in the bloodstream.
 These pancreatic beta cells respond to the increased level of blood glucose by releasing the hormone (insulin) into the bloodstream.
 The insulin signals skeletal muscle fibers, fat cells, and liver cells to take up the excess glucose, removing it from the bloodstream.
 As glucose concentration in the bloodstream drops, the decrease in concentration—the actual negative feedback—is detected by pancreatic alpha cells, and insulin release stops.
 This prevents blood sugar levels from continuing to drop below the normal range.

 In contrast, activation of the brain’s heat-gain center by exposure to cold reduces blood flow to the skin, and blood returning from the limbs is diverted into a network of deep veins.
 This arrangement traps heat closer to the body core and restricts heat loss.
 If heat loss is severe, the brain triggers an increase in random signals to skeletal muscles, causing them to contract, producing shivering.
 The muscle contractions of shivering release heat while using up ATP (energy).
 The brain triggers the thyroid gland in to release thyroid hormone, which increases metabolic activity and heat production in cells throughout the body.
 The brain also signals the adrenal glands to release epinephrine (adrenaline), a hormone that causes the breakdown of glycogen into glucose, which can be used as an energy source.
 The breakdown of glycogen into glucose also results in increased metabolism and heat production.